 Hidden Hearing Loss

-Someone is characterized as having hidden hearing loss when they present with a complaint of difficulty understanding speech in quiet and/or in noise, but with normal hearing sensitivity across the frequencies tested on an audiogram.
-The individual may also present with other auditory conditions such as tinnitus (ringing or noises in the ears) and hyperacusis (abnormal sensitivity to certain pitches and/or volume levels).
-For hidden hearing loss, the hair cells are healthy, which is why the audiogram indicates normal hearing, but there is damage in the auditory nerve fibers, causing the connection between the inner ear and the brain to be compromised.
+Hidden hearing loss has become a blanket term to characterize the hearing loss of someone who presents with a hearing problem or complaint, but normal hearing sensitivity across the frequencies tested on an audiogram.
+For individuals with hidden hearing loss, the audiogram indicates normal hearing, but there is damage to the auditory system resulting in subjective hearing complaints such as difficulty understanding speech in noise.
+Research is still emerging as to the mechanism for hidden hearing loss and there may even be multiple pathologies that could be the cause or contributors.
+One suggested mechanism is cochlear synaptopathy, damage to auditory fibers causing the connection between the inner ear and the brain to be compromised.
+Another suggestion is subclinical outer hair cell damage.
+Noise exposure does appear to be a significant risk factor in individuals with hidden hearing loss.
 Hidden hearing loss occurs due to a problem in the peripheral auditory system, differentiating it from auditory processing disorder, which is a deficit in the central auditory system in which your brain does not hear things in the usual way.

 It is better to treat hearing loss sooner rather than waiting, even if you have a mild hearing loss and your hearing loss is not severe.
 If you wait to treat your hearing loss, you brain must go longer than it needed to missing certain sounds in the range of your hearing loss.
 The brain stops putting resources into understanding things it can't hear, which means the neural pathways do not stay strong in these areas and over time you could loose your ability to understand these sounds, even after you are given proper amplification.
 Hearing loss can impact almost all aspects of life, including physical health, mental health, employment status and success, social functioning and satisfaction, and much more.
 Early, effective management of hearing loss can help mitigate some of these adverse impacts of hearing loss.